jonathan-doenz/hhhml/datastory.md

 We conclude that our feature importance scores agree to some extent quantitatively with the paper coefficients.
 But we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which is probably more robust.

-# Part 2
+# Task B
-## Predict different survey targets
 We predict the different survey values from the census data from 2000.
 We create a data array of the results for the different models.
-We calculate and report the $R^2$ scores for the different targets of the survey data and the different models.
+We calculate and report the $$R^2$$ scores for the different targets of the survey data and the different models.
 We use the different models:
 - Linear models
     - Linear regression: A simple linear regression is always a good baseline to see how the more advance machine learning techniques perform compared to the linear regressor.
     - Ridge regression: The Ridge regression use a L2 regularization term that penalizes the size of the coefficients and 'shrinks' these coefficients.
 Therefore, the model becomes more robust to collinearity.
 - Non-linear models
-    - DecisionTreeRegressor: A decision tree is build from the data and can have a very high depht.
+    - DecisionTreeRegressor: A decision tree is build from the data and can have a very high depth.
-    - GradientBoostingRegressor: Builds a certain number of weak learners (decsion trees with a shallow depht) and combine these in order to have a strong prediction.
+    - GradientBoostingRegressor: Builds a certain number of weak learners (decsion trees with a shallow depth) and combine these in order to have a strong prediction.
     - MLPRegressor: The multi-layer perceptron is a fully connected neural network that is able to build complex non linear models.

 We calculate the $$R^2$$ score with a standardized and non-standardized dataset.
 Different algorithms improve in performance when standardizing and others have in general no need for standardization like the Gradient Boosting Regressor.
 We will see how the different algorithms behave in the following.